Muonic X-Ray Measurement for the Nuclear Charge Distribution: the Case of Stable Palladium Isotopes: Discussion II: Nuclear Charge Distribution

 Using Barrett's approach, one can compare the muonic X-ray transition energies with the given charge distribution in the $k$-$R_{k\alpha_B}$ space.
 The blue dashed lines in Fig.~\ref{fig:barrett} show the theoretical calculation using HF-BCS with 3D Skyrme force.
 Since the original reference provides the density distribution of the point proton, the charge distribution is calculated by folding with the Gaussian proton charge distribution~\cite{Kurasawa2019}.
-The theoretical distribution gives the rms charge radius of 4.55~fm, which is consistent with that obtained value of 4.537$_{-6}^{+27}$~fm in the present study.
-This consistency in the rms radius corresponds to the agreement in the equivalent radii for the $2p$-$1s$ transitions in Fig.~\ref{fig:barrett}-(a) since the Barrett moments at $k \sim 2$ is very similar to the second order nuclear moment, namely the $ \langle r^2 \rangle = (\mathrm{rms})^2 $.
+The theoretical distribution gives a rms charge radius of 4.55~fm, which is consistent with that the obtained value of 4.537$_{-6}^{+27}$~fm in the present study.
+This consistency in the rms radius corresponds to the agreement in the equivalent radii for the $2p$-$1s$ transitions in Fig.~\ref{fig:barrett}-(a) since the Barrett moments at $k \sim 2$ are very similar to the second-order nuclear moment, namely the $ \langle r^2 \rangle = (\mathrm{rms})^2 $.
 On the contrary, the theoretical calculation overestimates the Barrett moments at the $3d$-$2p$ transitions at $k \sim 3.7$.
-It indicates that the theoretical calculation fails to reproduce the higher moment in spite of the agreement on the rms radius.
+It indicates that the theoretical calculation fails to reproduce the higher moment despite the agreement on the rms radius.
 The present example demonstrates that the measurement of the higher transitions provides a further constraint to the theoretical calculations.